cheat-sheets/books/README.md

        in fact there is a human behind the scenes doing the work.

 - **Measure**
     - Don't use vanity metrics - gross number of customers, revenue.
-It doesn’t tell you if actions of the entrepreneurial team have any positive effect.
+It doesn't tell you if actions of the entrepreneurial team have any positive effect.
     - [Grockit](https://en.wikipedia.org/wiki/Grockit), an online social learning game company, used split testing to find out if their initiatives work.
 Ceased to exist in 2016.